 Fascination with architecture and environmental design can start at a very young age—even in grade school, as any kid who likes 3-D puzzles, building toys, or working in the garden will tell you.
 But where can a student approaching college age have an opportunity to really explore the fields and see how they feel feel as career possibilities?

 There’s no better place than the DesignWorks Summer Academy offered by Ball State's College of Architecture and Planning (CAP).
-DesignWorks Academy 2015 will be held on June 21 - 27 (June session is closed) and again on July 19 - 25, allowing you the flexibility to choose which session will work within your schedule.
-Each session will need to meet its minimum enrollment in order to proceed.
-Sessions not meeting the minimum enrollment may be canceled.
+DesignWorks Summer Academy 2016 will be held on July 10 - 22*, allowing you the flexibility to choose which session will work within your schedule. *DesignWorks Summer Academy will need to meet its minimum enrollment in order to proceed.
+If not meeting the minimum enrollment the academy may be canceled.

 True to Ball State’s commitment to experiential learning, the summer academy offers a hands-on immersion into the exciting world of environmental design and problem solving, with fun and creative activities led by CAP faculty.
 The academy's format bears similarities to the college’s First-Year Program for new freshmen—a sampling of our various disciplines, conducted in the same design studios that college students use.